-To be effective, a travel policy must contain everything a traveler needs to know about business travel in general:
+To be effective, a travel policy must contain everything a traveller needs to know about business travel in general:

-- Travel guidelines – means of travel, first or second class, and structure of the stay
+- Travel guidelines – means of travel, first or second class and structure of stay

 - Cost management and expense limits